Skip to content

 'never'Requests with a trailing slash redirect (308) to the non-trailing form.
 URL generation strips /.

 The redirect uses HTTP 308 so request bodies survive on POST, PUT, and PATCH.
+The Location header is path-relative (no scheme or host), which avoids mixed-content blocks behind an HTTPS-terminating proxy.
 Paths whose final segment contains a dot (e.g. /openapi.json) and the root / are always passed through unchanged.

 ctx.route(), the standalone route() function, and the Uri service all apply the configured mode automatically, so generated URLs stay consistent with the redirect behaviour.